epccs/RPUadpt/Hardware/Testing/readme.md

 ## I2C Slave test

-With i2c-debug loaded in the DUT's MCU board power cycle the DUT board (e.g. disconnect PV and battery from its RPUno).
+With i2c-debug loaded in the DUT's MCU board power cycle the DUT board.
 If BUILTIN_LED is connected it will blink at 0.5Hz (1 sec on, and 1 sec off) when I2C reads correctly.

-Note: hotplugging can damage the PV.

 For reference, the RPUadpt shield address defaults to '1' and is changed with i2c-debug.
 The i2c-debug program reads the address during setup, so it will need a reset, remember to change the RPUftid broadcast address to '2', so the RPUadpt will reset it's MCU board.